Mobile apps and web applications development

 b).
 Hybrid Mobile Apps

 Unlike native apps, a hybrid can work in any OS.
-They have a framework that allows cross-platform development using Software Development Kits, SDKs.
+They have a framework for cross-platform development using Software Development Kits and SDKs.
 They are somewhat like natives but also quite different.

 Hybrid apps are built using HTML, JavaScript, and CSS technologies.
-After development, they are designed to run in a simplified browser within an app called WebView.
+After development, they are designed to run in a simplified browser within WebView.

 They are the best options if you are looking to offer a product or service via an app while having limited resources.
 This is one of the advantages of hybrid apps.